Related ToolsDatabricksPower BiTableauLookerGithub Copilot

 Q: Can these platforms handle real-time data?

 Yes, but with different approaches.
 Databricks handles true streaming with Delta Live Tables and Structured Streaming.
 Power BI supports real-time dashboards with DirectQuery and streaming datasets (8-48 refreshes/day depending on tier).
-Tableau can connect to live data sources but isn’t optimized for sub-second latency.
+Tableau can connect to live data sources but is not optimized for sub-second latency.
 Looker queries data warehouses in real-time but depends on warehouse performance.

 Final Verdict: The Best Data Analytics Platform for Most Organizations

-After extensive testing, my recommendation hierarchy is straightforward:
+The recommendation hierarchy is straightforward:

 For most organizations with ML/AI needs: Databricks.
 The lakehouse architecture is the future, and the 417% ROI over three years speaks for itself.
 Yes, DBU-based pricing is complex, but the unified platform eliminates the cost of maintaining separate data lakes, warehouses, and ML infrastructure.
 Start with the free Community Edition to validate your use case, then scale to Premium tier when you’re ready for production.